abgbro/codepath-preworkout/README.md

 - So fast to open up
 - No login
-- Easy to view threads, Yaks, and create ones
+- Easy to view threads, Yaks, and create new ones

 **Insomnia Cookies**

 - Appealing Color Schema
 - Rewards points are easy to find and use
-- Cookies look really tasty
+- all the images of the cookies pop out and look really tasty

 App Ideas: